Scanframe/sf-cmake/README.md

 # Introduction

-Contains `.cmake` files for:
+This repository makes using CMake in C++ projects easier and features:

-* Finding the Qt library files location for Windows 'C:\Qt' and for Linux `~/lib/Qt'.
+* Allows building from Linux for Linux & Windows and from Windows only for Windows itself.
+  Building from Windows requires Cygwin to be installed.
+* Shell script to make, build, test and package using CMake also use by CI-pipelines.
+* Locating the installed Qt library or downloading them.
+* Downloading build tools for Windows when needed.
-* Adding version and description to Windows DLL's EXE's and only version to Linux SO-files.
+* Adding version and description to Windows DLL's EXE's as resource from the project (Linux: SO-files are versioned only).
-* Generating/compiling Doxygen documentation from the source with PlantUML.
+* Generating/compiling Doxygen documentation from the source with PlantUML plugin installed (downloaded by version).
-* Find the newest installed GCC compiler when more are installed and a cross Windows compiler when requested.
+* Find the newest installed GCC compiler when more are installed and a cross Windows compiler when used.
-* Shell script to make, build and test the project and subprojects also easy to use in CI-pipelines.
-* Building a debian package file from the project. (is under development)
+* Creating installable packages for Windows (NSIS, zip) and Linux (deb, rpm).
+* Uploading to a Nexus APT repository of Debian packages or raw upload for Windows packages.
+* Upload of generated HTML coverage reports of which a message containing a link is written to the GitLab merge request.
+* Version bump script to determine the next version based on which (merge-)commit is released when using conventional commit messages.
+* Script to build using Docker container using a special image containing all tools needed.

 ## Usage